carmjc/morph-android/README.md

 morph-android
 =============

-A morph new breed for android
+A morph new breed for android.
+This project has been spawned from the discontinued carmjc/morph project.
+It builds on what I have learnt testing the concept on this former version.